percolate/wordpress/README.md

 ##### 1. In the Percolate plugin homepage, select Settings

 ##### 2. Configure a License

 * Enter a Percolate API Key to unlock a list of Licenses
 * Select the License that will be used for asset search

 ##### 3. Confirm you can insert Percolate assets on new WordPress posts

 * Select image size and alt text, and import

-### <a name="testing-imports">Testing imports</a>
+### Testing imports

 Once Channel and template configuration are complete, you can test the module by creating a Post in Percolate, and forcing the import job to run with the